sabtmoha/darknet_routing/README.md

-# darknet_routing
-Routing in the dark
+Dynamic routing in a peer-to-peer (P2P) network that follows the small-world structure.